becknian/Song-Lyrics-Creator/README.md

-# Lyrical-GraphQL
+# Song-Lyrics-Creator
-Starter project from a GraphQL course on Udemy.com
+This is a project that allows users to create songs and lyrics.

+## Tech Stack
+* Front-end: React
+* Back-end: GraphQL
+* Database: MongoDB